Steve Love

 decimal money = 24.5m + 11.5m;

-var result = (Converter)money;
+var result = (Converter)money;is equivalent to this:

-var result = Converter.op_Explicit(money);
+var result = Converter.op_Explicit(money);public class Converter(char from)

 {